CodeYourFuture/JavaScript-Core-2-Coursework-Week3/1-exercises/A-reading-list/README.md

 ];
 ```

 Render the list of books on the page.
-Each book should have a title, author and image and a background colour that is set dependent on whether we have read the book or not.
+Each book should have a title, author and image and a background color that is set dependent on whether we have read the book or not.

 ## Exercise